Kunde Hospital

-Kunde Hospital (sometimes Khunde Hospital, कुन्दे अस्पताल) is a hospital in the town of Kunde, Nepal, that serves 8,000 people from Khumbu district.
+Kunde Hospital (sometimes Khunde Hospital, कुन्दे अस्पताल) is a community hospital in the town of Kunde, Nepal, that serves 8,000 people from Khumbu district.
 It is situated 3840 m above sea level and was founded by Sir Edmund Hillary in 1966.
 The hospital was funded and operated by The Himalayan Trust until 1976 and is now supported by the Sir Edmund Hillary Foundation.